spf13/cobra/site/content/user_guide.md

 cmd.SetHelpTemplate(s string)
 ```

 The latter two will also apply to any children commands.
+Templates specified with SetHelpTemplate are evaluated using
+`text/template` which can increase the size of the compiled executable.

 ## Usage Message